Table of Contents

 Alternatives to knowledge-based authentication

-There may be some instances where you want to adopt alternative authentication and verification methods.
+There may be some instances where you want to adopt alternative verification and authentication methods.

 KBA may not be necessary for simple requests, such as retrieving basic information or quickly accessing a customer’s support history.
 In such cases, you might want to consider automatic number identification (ANI).